X

 The team developed FA15 to provide a sustainable, pure and vegan-friendly source of C15:0 that was easy to take every day.

-Seraphina Therapeutics was the winner of the 2021 Nutritional Outlook Best of the Industry Award for the discovery and introduction of FA15™, the first and only pure, powder, tasteless, scentless ingredient that’s present in what is also the first pentadecanoic acid supplement, fatty15
+Seraphina Therapeutics was the winner of the 2021 Nutritional Outlook Best of the Industry Award for this discovery and for creating FA15™, the first and only pure, powder, tasteless, scentless ingredient that is the only ingredient in fatty15

 Sources: